Dual strategies theory: Group management

+Both dominance and prestige interact with group management bidirectionally.
 Dominant leaders are more likely to attempt to stay close to group members that they see as potential threats to their power in order to monitor and control them.
 This behavior is less likely to occur if the dominant leader does not feel that their position is under threat.
 Similarly, leaders high in dominance whose position is under internal threat may prioritize retaining power over the interests of the group through tactics such as withholding information from the group, excluding able subordinates who are potential rivals, and preventing skilled group members from having influence over group tasks.
 In the face of external or out-group threat high dominance leaders stop prioritizing self interest over group goals and these behaviors cease.
-Dominance based leaders do use other social influence tactics rather than exclusively coercive and have a range of complaisant tactics such as building relationships and using reason to convince others.
+Dominance based leaders do use other social influence tactics rather than exclusively coercive and have a range of complaisant tactics often as part of a general divide and conquer strategy such as selectively building relationships and using reason to convince some targeted subordinates.
 When feeling threatened, dominance based leaders can generate divisions and work against cooperation among subordinates and undermine efficient group functioning in order to preserve leader status and power.
 The tactics used to damage own group cohesion include leaders restricting the amount of communication among subordinates, physically isolating skilled subordinates, and preventing subordinates from bonding with one another.
 This behavior was targeted at highly skilled subordinates who were seen as potential rivals to the leader.
 This dominant leader tendency to attack own group cohesion was removed when the threat to the leader was removed.
+In direct response to the coercive and unethical behavior of dominant style leaders, there is some evidence that employees, under certain circumstances, will take collective action to minimize the impact or even dethrone dominant style leaders.

 Prestige based leaders are more likely to prioritize decisions preferred by followers rather than what they feel is the best course of action for group performance, suggesting that prestige leaders can prioritize social approval from the group instead of overall group performance.
 As prestige based leaders are more dependent on group support they show signs of hyper-vigilance towards signs of social discontent and disapproval from followers through increased visual attention and face perception which in turn leads to attempts to maintain social relationships with followers.
 This is consistent with evidence that prestige based approaches are positively associated with complaisant or people pleasing tactics but negatively associated with coercive tactics.